-The kids learned a wonderful process as well as a result.
+"The kids learned a wonderful process, as well as its result.

-We hope for more exciting projects next year.
+We hope for more exciting projects next year."

 Shahar, Yair and Shani's father, who also took part in the Shirt for any size initiative, wrote:

-The kids gained a process that was interesting, challenging and developing.
-Thank you for the support and the encouragement at every turn.
+"The kids gained an interesting and enriching process, which was also challenging.
+Thank you for the support and encouragement at every turn."

-Yaara's mother, from the Moreshet Moshe school in Ramat Gan wrote:
+Yaara's mother, from the Moreshet Moshe school in Ramat-Gan, wrote:

-A huge thank you for the wonderful and helpful class.
+"A huge thank you for the great and useful course.

-Yaara Krause and family
+Yaara Krause and family"